How Rye Works - Modernist Cuisine

 Particle Size

 When you’re making bread with wheat flour, particle size isn’t generally an issue.
 But with rye, its ability to make a good dough strongly depends on particle size.
 We love a good dense rye bread, but we also can’t get enough of the light, voluminous ryes that you find in northern Europe.
 The secret to making a flavorful and less dense 100% rye bread is using finely ground flour—really finely ground (see our method, in Modernist Bread vol. 2:226).
-It’s a secret we learned after a number of tests with rye flours from Europe, where rye flour is much different from that produced in the United States (see OUR BLOG).
+It’s a secret we learned after a number of tests with rye flours from Europe, where rye flour is much different from that produced in the United States (see our blog to learn more).
 Here, your best bet is to start with the lightest rye you can find and then sift it to make it even finer.

 Understanding Different Rye Flours

 In North America, rye flour isn’t regulated, but there are some rules of thumb.
 Generally, how the grains are sifted roughly correlates to how much bran and germ are in the flour.
 The less bran and germ, the lighter the flour, so color can be a visual cue for the rye.
-There is a notable difference between American rye and European rye, which we explore in detail in our blog: “The Difference Between American Rye and European Rye.”
+There is a notable difference between American rye and European rye, which we explore in detail in our blog: The Difference Between American Rye and European Rye.

 Type of Flour Composition